Pampulha Art Museum: Collection

 The MAP has a collection of 1,400 works, including exhibitions of Brazilian contemporary art, which focus on various artistic trends.
 One of the highlights of the collection are the works by Guignard.
 Its collection brings together works by various plastic artists such as Oswaldo Goeldi, Fayga Ostrower, and Anna Letycia, works by modernists such as Di Cavalcanti, Livio Abramo, Bruno Giorgi, and Ceschiatti, and by contemporary artists such as Antonio Dias, Frans Krajcberg, Ado Malagoli, Iberê Camargo, Tomie Ohtake, Ivan Serpa, Milton Dacosta, Alfredo Volpi, Franz Weissmann, among others.

+Bolsa Pampulha

+Since 2003, the Pampulha Art Museum has hosted the Bolsa Pampulha (English: Pampulha Grant), a residency program regarded as one of the longest-running and most influential of its kind in Brazil.
+Initiated by curator Adriano Pedrosa during his tenure at the museum, the program offers stipends, studios, curatorial mentorship, and culminates in a group exhibition, with the possibility of works being incorporated into the museum's collection, subject to review by the institution's board.
+Over its two decades, Bolsa Pampulha has supported more than 100 artists, some of them who now experience international praise, including Cinthia Marcelle, Paulo Nazareth, Clara Ianni, Guerreiro do Divino Amor, Sallisa Rosa, Luana Vitra, and Wisrah C. V. da R. Celestino.

+Renovation

 In seven decades of operation, the museum has never undergone major renovations, even with infiltration problems that date back to the breaking of the Pampulha dam in 1955.
-In 2016, the Municipal Foundation of Culture announced that in July, the MAP would be closed to begin a major renovation throughout the building, lasting two years and costing R$4.2 million.
+In 2016, the Municipal Foundation of Culture announced that in July, the MAP would be closed to begin a major renovation throughout the building, initially expected to last two years with a projected cost of R$4.2 million.
+The proposed interventions need to be approved by the institutions managing protected heritage sites in the three spheres of government (municipal, state and federal); the first project was rejected and an updated version was approved in May 2023, with no set timeline of interventions and reopening.